Paul Muni: Hollywood

 Dissatisfied with life in Hollywood, Muni chose not to renew his contract.
 He returned to the screen only occasionally in later years for such roles as Frédéric Chopin's teacher in A Song to Remember (1945).
-In 1946, he starred in a rare comic performance, Angel on My Shoulder, playing a gangster whose early death prompts the Devil (played by Claude Rains) to make mischief by putting his soul into the body of a judge.
-His new identity turns the former criminal into a model citizen.
+In 1946, he played a rare comic role in Angel on My Shoulder.

 Later career

 Muni then focused most of his energies on stage work, and occasionally on television roles.
 In 1946, he appeared on Broadway in A Flag is Born, written by Ben Hecht, to help promote the creation of a Jewish state in Israel.
 This play was directed by Luther Adler and co-starred Marlon Brando.
 Years later, in response to a question put to him by Alan King, Brando stated that Muni was the greatest actor he ever saw.
 At London's Phoenix Theatre on July 28, 1949, Muni began a run as Willy Loman in the first British production of Death of a Salesman by Arthur Miller.
 He took over from Lee J. Cobb, who had played the principal role in the original Broadway production.
 Both productions were directed by Elia Kazan.

-In 1952, Muni traveled to Italy to star in Imbarco a mezzanotte directed by Joseph Losey, partly as an act of solidarity and support for blacklisted friends living abroad in exile.
+In 1952, Muni traveled to Italy to star in Stranger on the Prowl, directed by Joseph Losey, partly as an act of solidarity and support for blacklisted friends living abroad in exile.

 A few years later, during 1955 and 1956, Muni had his biggest stage success in the United States as the crusading lawyer, Henry Drummond (based on Clarence Darrow), in Inherit the Wind, winning a Tony Award for Best Performance by a Leading Actor in a Play.
 In late August 1955, Muni was forced to withdraw from the play due to a serious eye ailment causing deterioration in his eyesight.
 He was later replaced by actor Melvyn Douglas.

 In early September 1955, Muni, then 59 years old, was diagnosed with a tumor of the left eye.
 The eye was removed in an operation at Mt.
 Sinai Hospital in New York.
 His right eye was reported to be normal.
 In early December 1955, Muni returned to his starring role as Henry Drummond in Inherit the Wind.

 His last movie role was as an aging doctor in The Last Angry Man (1959), and he was again nominated for an Oscar.
 After that, Muni mostly retired from acting to deal with failing eyesight and other health problems.
 He made his final screen appearance on television, in a guest role on the dramatic series Saints and Sinners in 1962.